-François Plassat from the French MBS partner university EDHEC Business School spent two semesters abroad at Munich Business School as an exchange student from fall 2020 to summer 2021 and studied here in the program Bachelor International Business.
+François Plassat from the French MBS partner university EDHEC Business School spent his semester abroad in Munich at Munich Business School as an exchange student from fall 2020 to summer 2021 and studied in the International Business Bachelor’s Program.
 In the blog article, he reports on his experiences on campus and in the Bavarian capital Munich during the past year.

-I had the amazing opportunity to spend an entire year at Munich Business School during the pandemic.
+I had the amazing opportunity to spend an entire year, two semesters abroad, in Munich at Munich Business School during the pandemic.
 Which just in itself represents an incredible luck: being able to travel and study on-site during these troubled times.
 Even though some accommodations had to be made, I was still able to physically go to the campus, meet with people, exchange with lecturers, and visit the city.
 While so many other students from around the world were limited to virtual classes and a virtual year abroad, this year was all the more precious an experience for me.

-MBS has done all it could to make us, the students from abroad, feel like everything was normal.
+Munich Business School has done all it could to make us, the students who had in Munich for the semester abroad in Munich, feel like everything was normal.
 I still remember the first day when we were all welcomed on campus, talking directly with people and not through a screen, and it was so good to feel like things were just going back to normal; wearing a mask as the sole exception.
 All the MBS faculty and staff really helped us to integrate into the new environment and let us know what was going on very quickly.
 The format of hybrid classes (classes both online and on-site depending on the students’ possibilities) was the perfect answer to the COVID-19 crisis.
 This way we could still attend classes in small numbers while other students joined us virtually in order to prevent the spread of the virus while still being part of the class.

 Talking about classes, MBS offers a wide range of different and specialized courses, from finance to marketing to HR, start-up and innovation and many others.
 All classes share the common goal of preparing students to face the future with adequate tools to thrive in the upcoming challenging environment of “real-life”.
 I personally chose a finance intensive curriculum and have been more than pleased with the content.
 The lecturers were knowledgeable and dedicated to their mission, always finding time to answer our questions in case of need.
 We had a double formation of hard skills (finance, accounting, law, …), and soft skills (business ethics, psychology, …), which gave us enough versatility to calmy embrace the rest of our studies.